 Ratio of the amount households owe compared with the amount they earn net of taxes and deductions.

-The amount owed compared with the amount earned (debt-to-disposable income ratio) by Canadian households has increased since then.
+The amount owed by Canadian households compared with the amount of disposable income earned (debt-to-disposable income ratio) remained unchanged at $1.75 in Q1 2020.

 Despite the lower interest rate environment, uncertainties will likely continue in the short-to-medium term and contain the growth in the household debt-to-disposable income ratio.